 The following tables summarize potential change in control and severance payments to each named executive officer.
-The columns describe the payments that would apply in different termination scenarios- a termination of employment as a result of the named executive officer's voluntary resignation without good reason, his termination by us for cause, death, disability, termination of employment without cause, termination of employment as a result of the named executive officer's resignation for good reason or termination of employment as a result of a change in control.
-The table assumes that the termination or change in control occurred on December 31, 2009.
+The columns describe the payments that would apply in different termination scenarios- a termination of employment as a result of the named executive officer's voluntary resignation without good reason, his termination by us for cause, death, disability, termination of employment without cause, termination of employment as a result of the named executive officer's resignation for good reason or termination of employment as a result of the named executive officer's negative officer's resignation for good reason or termination of employment as a result of the named executive officer's resignation for good reason or termination of employment as a result of the named executive officer's negative officer's resignation for good reason or termination of employment as a result of the named executive officer's negative of a change in control.
+The table assumes that the termination or change in control on December 31, 2009.
 For purposes of estimating the value of amounts of equity compensation to be received in the event of a termination of employment or change in control, we have assumed a price per share of our common stock of \$8.36, which represents the closing market price of our common stock as reported on the NASDAQ Global Market on December 31, 2009.
 All amounts are expressed in dollars.